catamphetamine/webpack-isomorphic-tools/README.md

   // patch_require: true, // is false by default

   // By default it creates 'webpack-assets.json' file at
-  // webpack_configuration.context (which is your project folder).
+  // webpackConfiguration.context (which is your project folder).
   // You can change the assets file path as you wish
   // (therefore changing both folder and filename).
   //
-  // (relative to webpack_configuration.context which is your project folder)
+  // (relative to webpackConfiguration.context which is your project folder)
   //
   webpack_assets_file_path: 'webpack-assets.json',